-- (7) Includes 38,045 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
-Also includes 9,800 shares of restricted common stock. - (8) Includes 12,163 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
-Also includes 38,350 shares of restricted common stock. - (9) All shares of restricted common stock. - (10) Includes 12,903 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
-Also includes 10,548 shares of restricted common stock. - (11) Includes 12,903 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
-Also includes 10,548 shares of restricted common stock. - (12) Includes 10,000 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
-Also includes 10,548 shares of restricted common stock. - (13) Includes 13,026 shares of restricted common stock. - (14) Includes 15,000 shares of restricted common stock that we granted to Mr. Lockhart on December 5, 2006, one-twelfth of which are scheduled to vest on the first day of each quarter over the following 12 quarters, beginning January 1, 2007. - (15) Includes an aggregate of 176,773 shares issuable upon exercise of options held by members of the group that are exercisable currently or within 60 days of the Record Date.
-Also includes 250,000 restricted stock units and 531,320 shares of restricted common stock.
+- (4) Includes 10,870 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 206,000 shares of restricted common stock, 250,000 restricted stock units (50,000 of which vested on February 1, 2008, but have not been settled), and 606,787 shares held in trust for Mr. Holdren's wife and children as to which he disclaims beneficial ownership.
+A total of 186,000 trust shares are currently pledged as collateral for a loan from UBS Bank USA. - (5) Includes 23,368 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 64,025 shares of restricted common stock. - (6) Includes 28,261 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 59,500 shares of restricted common stock. - (7) Includes 1,631 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 36,675 shares of restricted common stock. - (8) Includes 24,725 shares of restricted common stock, as well as 834 shares held in trust for Ms. Delgado's daughters as to which she disclaims beneficial ownership. - (9) Includes 12,903 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 6,733 shares of restricted common stock. - (10) Includes 16,306 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 4,900 shares of restricted common stock. - (11) Includes 12,903 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 6,733 shares of restricted common stock, as well as 1,259 shares held by a wholly owned limited liability company of which Mr. McCartney is the sole owner. - (12) Includes 10,000 shares issuable upon exercise of options that are exercisable currently or within 60 days of the Record Date.
+Also includes 6,733 shares of restricted common stock. - (13) Includes 7,794 shares of restricted common stock. - (14) Includes 10,418 shares of restricted common stock. - (15) Includes an aggregate of 116,242 shares issuable upon exercise of options held by members of the group that are exercisable currently or within 60 days of the Record Date.
+Also includes 250,000 restricted stock units and 434,236 shares of restricted common stock.